 The most breathtaking builds in the world

 Technology has brought some great innovations over the years, but it’s also changed the way the world looks.
 Buildings have become more daring, to a bigger scale and crafted in all kinds of weird and wonderful shapes.
 Technology has allowed architects to be able to build structures that can withstand the elements of various locations.
-Courtesy of retaining wall solutions experts Oasys, here’s a tour of some of the most amazing feats of architecture and technology.
+Here’s a tour of some of the most amazing feats of architecture and technology.

 The Burj Khalifa: The tallest structure in the world